gabrielmfelix/Restricted-Null-Model/README.md

 10. C.partitions -> vector of integers.
 Partition of columns.
 Used only if byarea = TRUE.

-## (3) Nestedness significance
+## (3) NODAsm_NODAdm_significance

-NODAsm_NODAdm_significance script explains how to use the restricted null model to test the significance of nestedness at different network scales.
-This script uses the Net1 file as input
+This script explains how to use the restricted null model to test for the significance of nestedness at different network scales.
+The Net1.txt file represents a network with a compound topology, which will be used as an example.